Shoes hitting the pavement in a race

 Running clubs in Melbourne

-We had to start this list with Parkrun – arguably the most famous running club in the community.
-This free, weekly 5km run takes place on Saturday mornings in parks and open spaces across Melbourne.
+We had to start this list with Parkrun – arguably the most famous running club worldwide.
+This free, weekly 5km run takes place on Saturday mornings in about 40 parks and open spaces across Melbourne, from Albert Park to Sunbury.
 It’s all about creating a positive, inclusive and welcoming environment, so there’s no time limit and no one finishes last.
-Walkers, joggers and spectators are also welcome, while young runners can try the Sunday morning 2km junior parkrun for kids aged 4 to 14.
+All walkers, joggers and spectators are welcome.
+Some locations also have a Sunday morning 2km junior parkrun for kids aged four to 14 and their families.

 When: Weekly, Saturdays at 8am